square/metrics/EXAMPLES.md

 aggregate.sum(cpu group by app, datacenter) / aggregate.sum(cpu group by datacenter) * 100
 ```

-We might want to find how much memory our users and our kernels are using on every host:
+We might want to find how much cpu is used by userspace and say by kernel on every host:

 ```
-memory.kernel + memory.user from -4hr to now
+cpu.kernel + cpu.user from -4hr to now
 ```

 Although we might want to only restrict this to a small number of apps:

 ```
-memory.kernel + memory.user
+cpu.kernel + cpu.user
 where app in ('metrics-query-engine', 'blueflood', 'cassandra') from -4hr to now
 ```

-To look for only the hosts consuming the most memory, use `filter_highest.max`:
+To look for only the hosts consuming the most cpu for these apps, use `filter_highest.max`:

 ```
-memory.kernel + memory.user
+cpu.kernel + cpu.user
-| filter_highest.max(10)
+| filter.highest_max(10)
 where app in ('metrics-query-engine', 'blueflood', 'cassandra') from -4hr to now
 ```